 It is not enough to convince someone to pay for your service if soon after they will be gone and you’ll need to replace them.
 You’re much better off investing more in member retention so that you keep them committed and excited to be part of your gym.

-You can utilize digital marketing to keep members engaged and to provide additional value on top of your day-to-day services at the gym.
+You can utilize a digital marketing strategy for a gym to keep members engaged and to provide additional value on top of your day-to-day services at the gym.
 Here are some of the best methods that have proven to be useful in keeping clients interested and excited about being part of your gym:

 - Create a members-only Facebook group to encourage interaction and share funny or inspiring fitness content.

 - Feature member accomplishments on social media and your website.
 This also draws prospective clients.

 - Send a monthly email newsletter with links to original content and updates on events.

 It’s most likely not your facility or equipment that keeps members around, it’s the feeling that they are part of a community and that people care about their goals and want to help.
 By engaging members continuously, you can build and maintain loyalty that lasts for years.